ErpNetDocs/tech/modules/projects/ai/ingest.md

 After recognition, Ingest AI displays a **“Recognized data”** panel where the user can:

 - Review the extracted fields.
-- Correct any values (e.g. date, number, supplier match, amount, currency).
+- Correct any values (e.g., date, number, supplier match, amount, currency).
 - Add or edit notes.

 Key fields such as: